Lymah123/js-project-webpage-color-changing/README.md

 - D12.
 I completed the frontend part of the hotel website.
 - D13.
-I read the documentation on how to start the Backend part of the hotel website.
-I brushed my knowledge of SQL.
+I read the documentation on how to start the backend part of the hotel website.
+I brushed up on my knowledge of SQL.
+- D14.
+I started the backend of the forms on the hotel website.